 Doing higher-end work is a learning curve, both in terms of skill and bidding.
 Networking with other wood flooring professionals is one of the best resources to learn the tricks of the trade.
-Industry training opportunities, such as the schools offered by the National Wood Flooring Association or individual manufacturers, provide instruction on advanced installation, sanding and finishing skills.
+Industry training opportunities provide instruction on advanced installation, sanding and finishing skills.
 More than anything, practice is key.

 In some markets, doing that first job may mean not making much money, if any.
 Perhaps on one job you threw in a feature strip for free in hopes that during the customer's dinner party next month, the 30 guests would take notice and want something different in their own floors.
 Or maybe you took on a job and drastically underestimated the time it would take.